Did you know ?

 The P/Earnings NTM ratio of Capcom Co., Ltd. is significantly higher than the median of its peer group: around 16.00.
 The company valuation of Capcom Co., Ltd. according to these metrics is way above the market valuation of its peer group.

-The P/Earnings NTM ratio of Capcom Co., Ltd. is higher than its historical 5-year average: 21.4.
-The (current) company valuation of Capcom Co., Ltd. is therefore above its valuation average over the last five years.
+The P/Earnings NTM ratio of Capcom Co., Ltd. is slightly higher than its historical 5-year average: 22.0.
+The (current) company valuation of Capcom Co., Ltd. is therefore consistent with its valuation average over the last five years.

 Many methods can be used to value a company.
 In reality, business valuation is often a combination of these different approaches.
 One of the most widely used quantitative methods is the market multiples method.
 The market valuation is utilized generally as a primary market input, to provide an objective starting point for the valuation.
 Put simply, this method multiplies the sales or profits of a business by an industry averaged multiplier to calculate the Market Value of the business.